kevinolega/homepage/hiring.md

 Sucat, Parañaque City.

 Yes it must be in-person in the office for all working hours.
 Sorry no work-from-home this time.
-Please don’t apply unless you live near Sucat.
+Please don’t apply unless you live near Sucat (SM BF, Santana Grove Area).

 ### Description: